-Certification, on the other hand, is a voluntary or mandatory formal recognition granted by an independent certifying body, attesting that a professional has met predetermined standards through education, examinations, and ongoing professional development.
-These mechanisms ensure that laboratory personnel, from medical laboratory scientists (MLS) to histotechnicians, are equipped to deliver reliable results that inform up to 70% of medical decisions.
+Certification is formal recognition by an independent body that a professional meets established standards through exams, education, and ongoing training.
+These processes ensure that lab personnel, from medical laboratory scientists (MLS) to histotechnicians, deliver accurate results that guide up to 70% of medical decisions.
+For more on professional competencies in laboratory medicine, you can explore our guide on routine CBC testing and its clinical significance.

 The importance of these processes cannot be overstated, particularly in patient safety.
 Laboratory errors, though relatively rare at a frequency of 0.012% to 0.6% of all test results, have profound impacts: they influence 60-70% of diagnoses and treatments, potentially leading to delayed care, inappropriate therapies, or increased healthcare costs.
 Studies show that pre-analytical errors (e.g., specimen mislabeling) account for 46-68.2% of total errors, while post-analytical issues (e.g., reporting mistakes) make up 18.5-47%.
 Certification and credentialing mitigate these risks by enforcing rigorous training and competency evaluations.
 For instance, accredited laboratories under standards like ISO 15189 reduce errors through standardized procedures, risk management, and continuous audits, leading to faster diagnostics and better patient outcomes.